ajsmith607/thisismitime/content/midai/index.md

 <figcaption>miclock during 3.2.4 sm</figcaption>
 </figure>

 A visualization like this will likely be used in a different way from a digital representation of mitime, however, to make the reading of the miclock more intuitive, remember that mitime is a count of time remaining in a day, so translation becomes easier if you count outside in, counterclockwise.
+Those familiar with reading compass bearings will notice the similarity in approach to reading the miclock.